 Internet anonymity is a controversial topic.
 You may want to protect yourself from unethical online snoopers looking for ways to retrieve account credentials left accessible by an insecure network, but they’re not the only ones after your data!
-Commercial companies have been showing an interest in our browsing and buying habits for years.
-It’s why Amazon have been so successful and why loyalty cards exist.
-Some may take the attitude “if you’ve nothing to hide, then you’ve nothing to worry about”.
+Commercial companies have been interested in our browsing and buying habits for years.
+It’s why Amazon has been so successful and why loyalty cards exist.
+Some may say “if you’ve nothing to hide, then you’ve nothing to worry about”.
 However, you may not care about someone knowing that you’ve searched for a holiday in Spain or streamed Love Island, but you may not appreciate targeted advertising when you’ve researched a medical condition.
 If you’re sat on the fence - ask Edward Snowden what he thinks!

 How do I get a free VPN?

 Most of the major VPN providers offer some form of FREE VPN trial.
-Proton offer a FREE VPN service with no time or data restrictions.
-There are however limitations, which include a limited number of available servers to use.
-The free servers you can connect to are located in; the United States, Netherlands & Japan.
-The connection speed of the free service is also restricted, but still more than respectable considering it’s free to use and funded by Proton’s subscription customers.
-It’s perfect for occasional use, general web browsing or connecting to public Wi-Fi hotspots when you’re travelling.
+Proton offers a FREE VPN service with no time or data restrictions.
+There are, however limitations, which include a limited number of available servers to use.
+The free servers you can connect to are in; the United States, Netherlands & Japan.
+The connection speed of the free service is also restricted, but still, more than respectable considering it’s free to use and funded by Proton’s subscription customers.
+It’s perfect for occasional use, general web browsing, or connecting to public Wi-Fi hotspots when travelling.

 To begin taking advantage of Proton’s free VPN service, you just need to visit their website and register with a username and password. www.account.protonvpn.com/signup

 In our recent tests of ProtonVPN’s service, we’ve found that both their phone app and their desktop version have a very intuitive interface.
-We commend Proton for leading the way by offering a FREE version of their service without crippling its usability.
-However, if you want to use Bit torrents (P2P traffic), you’ll need to upgrade.
-Despite Proton advertising their service as being MacOS compatible, we were disappointed that the desktop version only supports the IKEv2/IPSec protocol.
+We commend Proton for leading the way by offering a FREE version of its service without crippling its usability.
+However, you'll need to upgrade if you want to use Bit torrents (P2P traffic).
+Despite Proton advertising their service as MacOS compatible, we were disappointed that the desktop version only supports the IKEv2/IPSec protocol.
 We’re unsure why as the iPhone app supports both IKEv2/IPSec & the OpenVPN protocol.
-We contacted Proton and they’ve confirmed that they’re working on implementing alternative protocols for future MacOS, but they don’t yet have a release date.
+We contacted Proton, who confirmed that they’re working on implementing alternative protocols for future macOS, but they don’t yet have a release date.

 Our Review of NordVPN

-NordVPN don’t offer a FREE VPN option as such, but they do have a 30-day money back guarantee.
+NordVPN don’t offer a FREE VPN option as such, but they do have a 30-day money-back guarantee.
 So, if you decide that it isn’t for you, it won’t leave you out of pocket.
-NordVPN are extremely competitive on price, special offers vary, but we’ve seen prices drop below £3 per month.
+NordVPN is extremely competitive on price, and special offers vary, but we’ve seen prices drop below £3 per month.
 NordVPN is consistently one of the leading all-round VPN providers and here’s why: